chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

 In Start Audio Play menu, any wave file stored under the USB Key can be opened using the FatFs file system and transferred to the internal SRAM using the file system.
 All the wave files properties are read from the Wave File Header.
-Plug a headphone to ear the sound  /!\ Take care of yours ears.
+Plug a headphone to hear the sound  /!\ Take care of yours ears.
 Default volume is 70%.

 To play the audio file, a buffer is used between USB and audio codec.
 This buffer is used like a ping-pong buffer to be able to read regularly data from USB to be sent to audio codec:
   - Using FatFs driver, a 1st read of AUDIO_BUFFER_SIZE bytes is done
   - This buffer is sent to audio BSP which uses DMA mode to transfer data from MCU to audio codec (16 bits)
   - At DMA half transfer ISR, an indication is sent to application to indicate that half of the buffer has been sent
   - At DMA half transfer ISR exit, application can read (AUDIO_BUFFER_SIZE/2) bytes from USB to fill the 1st part of the buffer
   - At DMA transfer complete ISR, DMA transfer is requested to send 1st part of the buffer
   - At DMA transfer complete ISR exit, application can read (AUDIO_BUFFER_SIZE/2) bytes from USB to fill the 2nd part of the buffer
   - When file size is reached, audio codec is stopped and a new play is requested.

 This menu also manages information display and control interface through push buttons:
  - When the application is Playing audio file: